Ricardo Dominguez (artist and professor)

 In an interview, Dominguez reports that his work, along with that of the Electronic Disturbance Theater, "has been to develop works that can create a performative matrix that activate and take a measure of the current conditions and intensities of power/s, communities and their anxieties or resistances."

+From 1988 to 1993, he was a member of Critical Art Ensemble.
+He was also co-director of The Thing (thing.net) an ISP for artists and activists that started as an art project of Wolgang Staehle.
+He was a Hellman Fellow, and principal investigator at CALIT2.
+He was also co-founder of *particle group* with artists Diane Ludin, Nina Waisman, Amy Sara Carroll reflecting on nanotechnology in work *Particles of Interest: Tales of the Matter Market*, presented in Berlin (2007), the San Diego Museum of Art (2008), Oi Futuro, and FILE festivals in Brazil (2008).

 In 2015 the mother of one of his students claimed that her daughter was forced to perform nude for her final exam in the class.
 UCSD officials defended Dominguez saying that the course is not required for graduation and that removing clothing is not a requirement to pass.
-Dominguez described the prompt in an interview with Hyper Allergic in 2015, "The students are aware of the “nude/naked” gesture choice from the start of the class.
+Dominguez described the prompt in an interview with HyperAllergic, "The students are aware of the “nude/naked” gesture choice from the start of the class.
 The options are clarified on the first day of class and are also on the syllabus.
 Students learn that they can do the gesture in any number of ways without actually having to remove their clothes.
 There are many ways to perform both “nudity” (to do a gesture without clothes) or to do a “naked” gesture (laying bare of one’s most fragile and vulnerable self).
 One can be naked while being covered....
 I maintain an open dialogue with all the students about any concerns or questions they may have both individually or as a group during every 3 hour class (which meets twice a week)."